From the ‘if it bleeds it ledes’ department, this masterpiece of campfire self-intimidation appeared in Tuesday’s Herald.

 We’ve reproduced it in full, because Fair Use is far too good for such, well, yellow journalists.

-With extinctions even fewer and farther between than anyone expected, scientists have begun to ask the awful question: are there any species left?
+With extinctions even fewer and farther between than scientists expected, some are beginning to ask the awful question: are there any species left?

 In 2016 the International Union for the Conservation of Nature famously added species to its red ‘endangered’ list, in a move one critic likened to “bolting the stable door when the horse was already extinct.”